bbauska/JS-Basics-Unlock/README.md

 When operators have the same level of precedence, their associativity (left-to-right or right-to-left) determines the order.
-For instance, the assignment operator ( = ) has rightto-left associativity, meaning that an expression like = y = is processed as = (y = .5P .
+For instance, the assignment operator ( = ) has right to-left associativity, meaning that an expression like = y = is processed as = (y = .5P .

 Examples of operator precedence levels from highest to lower: